Profile of Rafflenbeul Anlagenbau GmbH

-Molecular sieves are incombustible minerals, for instance zeolites, which can buffer solvent emissions in their microstructure.
+Molecular sieves are incombustible minerals, for instance, zeolites, which can buffer solvent emissions in their microstructure.
 This natural characteristic of the molecular sieves was improved by RAFFLENBEUL by hydrophobizing and pelletizing.
-Today the molecular sieve buffers of RAFFLENBEUL are applied in the printing and coating industry as well as in the factories of car and plain manufacturers, rubber fabricators and adhesive processors worldwide.
-Usually these buffers are connected upstream to combustion plants and homogenize even very high solvent concentration peaks in the emissions so that the waste air can be passed to the purification units without any fire / explosion risk.
-But the buffers also can be used without purification system.
-In this case the molecular sieve stores the solvent emissions for a certain period of time and afterwards the solvents are desorbed in a temperature range of 650 to 700 °C.
+Today the molecular sieve buffers of RAFFLENBEUL are applied in the printing and coating industry as well as in the factories of car and plane manufacturers, rubber fabricators and adhesive processors worldwide.
+Usually, these buffers are connected upstream to combustion plants and homogenize even very high solvent concentration peaks in the emissions so that the waste air can be passed to the purification units without any fire/explosion risk.
+But the buffers also can be used without a purification system.
+In this case, the molecular sieve stores the solvent emissions for a certain period of time and afterwards the solvents are desorbed in a temperature range of 650 to 700 °C.

 Industry Sectors and Products